crowl0gic/ffmpeg-nvidia/README.md

 1. Video sizes are between 1/3 to 1/2 of original size (!)
 2. Videos retained nearly identical quality to Motion's built in ffmpeg output and are generated more quickly
+3. No discernible loss of quality
-3. Lower server load and fewer temperature spikes during events
+4. Lower server load and fewer temperature spikes during events

-If everything works as expected, nvidia-smi should display ffmpeg activity during encoding
+If everything works as expected, nvidia-smi should display ffmpeg process activity during encoding
 ![nvidia-ffmpeg](nvidia-smi-ffmpeg.png)